Your First Step in Boosting Corporate Security

 - Ensure your organization’s wiring procedures mandate that information is never sent via email to reduce the risks from BEC attacks.

-For example, with Wickr Pro, you can choose to require video key verification to ensure you are communicating with the right person.
+For example, with AWS Wickr, you can choose to require video key verification to ensure you are communicating with the right person.
 Enabled by encryption, you can easily establish a verifiable secure communication channel.
 You only need to get verification right once to ensure you have the right person on the other end of your business conversation.

 Lastly, making a change in your organization’s internal policy to never conduct important business via email in and of itself becomes a verification enabler.
 If your company makes it clear that critical communications and sensitive transactions DO NOT TAKE PLACE in email, the person asking you to transact through your inbox is automatically qualified as not legitimate.
 A sophisticated attacker might send a joke about the drinks you shared poolside at the company picnic (information grabbed on Facebook) or say something about a good lunch meeting you had with client (Chatter) or that you closed out tickets from the last sprint (compromised Slack).
 But if they attempt to initiate a money transfer in an email, or discuss proprietary business matters, you and your team instantly know it is not legit.